Oni-zerone/laravel-faramond/README.md

 Faramond will expose those commands to the artisan cli tool

 ##### faramond:deploy
-Deploy the app from VCS
+Deploy the app from VCS on default branch

 ## APIs
 Faramond will expose those APIs to YOUR-APP/route-prefix